kandarpa02/arrayX/README.md

 from neo.functions import function

-# You can define any funcion and its backward rule
+# You can define any function and its backward rule
-# with autograd.Policy module, its inner working is a bit
+# with neo.Policy module, its inner working is a bit
 # verbose, I will make everythng clear once it is complete

 @function # Returns a function & records nodes